adam-lynch/adam-lynch.github.io/writing/back-of-your-hand.md

 ::: summary

-I was sitting at my parents kitchen table with my Dad and uncle, some time pre-COVID.
+I was sitting at my parents' kitchen table with my Dad and uncle, some time pre-COVID.
 They were throwing Dad Facts™ back and forth about Cork City.
 Like how Brown's Hill is the shortest hill (it's a short alley with nine steps).

 One thing lead to another and I started naming random streets from Google Maps to test them.
 It didn't matter how obscure I went, one of them would get it instantly.
 It was honestly really impressive.
 I know their jobs pre-retirement must've helped, but I'm convinced they were born part human, part map.